hatchddigital/empty-coop/README.md

 # Empty-coop

-Created and maintained by the team at Hatchd Digital, Perth (see humans.txt)
+Created and maintained by the team at Hatchd Digital, Perth (see static/humans.txt)

 ## Purpose